-The following notes are taken from the material given to preservice teachers prior to commencement of any in-school professional experience:
+The following notes are taken from the Policies and Procedures for Professional Experience document given to preservice teachers prior to commencement of any in-school professional experience.
+It can be viewed here https://education.uq.edu.au/current-students/professional-experience.